Kernix13/beginner-git-commands/BEGINNER_GIT.md

 1. Link 1: [Checking for existing SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)

-Here are the steps for creating your SSH key on Windows using.

 ```sh
 # Check to see if you already have an SSH key
 ls -al ~/.ssh